WWE Friday Night Smackdown preview: Two matches and a debut set for Friday's show in Los Angeles - Pro Wrestling Dot Net

 -Xia Li arrives on Smackdown.

 Powell’s POV: Smackdown will be held in Los Angeles, California at Staples Center.
+I assume there will be a segment involving Roman Reigns and Brock Lesnar given that WWE typically loads up their LA shows.
 Join us for our weekly live review of Smackdown as it airs on Fox at 7CT/8ET.
 My audio review will be available exclusively for Dot Net Members after the show.

 Be the first to comment